 The IALA NAVGUIDE (5th Edition), which includes a section on the use of AIS as an aid to navigation;

+Guideline G1095 on the Harmonized Implementation of Application-Specific Messages (ASM) describes how ASM should be implemented in a harmonized manner;

+Guideline G1082 on the An Overview of AIS describes the definition and function of ASM;

+Guideline G1117 on the VHF Data Exchange System (VDES) Overview describes VDES and its future role in digital marine connectivity for safety of navigation, and provides examples of VDES ASM protocol format messages;

+Recommendation R1007 on the VHF Data Exchange System (VDES) for shore infrastructure provides relevant recommend for the promotion and application of shore based VDES;

+Guideline G1181 on the VDES VHF Data Link (VDL) Integrity Monitoring provides an overview of the source of VDES VDL vulnerability and proposes methods to detect and mitigate the effects of invalid VDL transmissions;

+(Reference documents are the latest from the date of issuance of these guidelines.
+Readers have to consider that some will be amended or revoked, and care should be taken to follow up with the most up to date information)

+CONSIDERING:

-CONSIDERINGthat various applications of AIS have been identified by IMO, ITU, IEC and IALA;
+The various applications of AIS/VDES have been identified by IMO, ITU, IEC and IALA;

-CONSIDERING FURTHER the strategic elements of the IMO e-Navigation strategy and the supportive work undertaken by the e-Navigation Committee of IALA;
+CONSIDERING FURTHER The strategic elements of the IMO e-Navigation strategy and the supportive work undertaken by the e-Navigation Digital Technologies Committee of IALA;

-CONSIDERING FURTHER that IALA has previously initiated the collection of definitions of Regional ASM with the aim of facilitating and identifying the potential for harmonization, and that an updated collection with a user-friendly web access portal now exists, accessible via the IALA website;
+CONSIDERING FURTHER that The IALA has previously initiated the collection of definitions of Regional ASM with the aim of facilitating and identifying the potential for harmonization, and that an updated collection with a user-friendly web access portal now exists, accessible via the IALA website;

-CONSIDERING FURTHER that submission of Regional ASM to the IALA collection is not a matter of approval, but a matter of collecting the Regional ASM in use;
+CONSIDERING FURTHER that The submission of Regional ASM to the IALA collection is not a matter of approval, but a matter of collecting the Regional ASM in use;

-CONSIDERING FURTHER that establishment of a formal Register for ASM and a related governance process would occur after the initial collection process;RECOMMENDS that:
+CONSIDERING FURTHER that The establishment of a formal Register for ASM and a related governance process would occur after the initial collection process;

+The ASM message format needs to be further clarified When promoting ASM applications;

+The broadcasting methods and formats of AIS-ASM and VDES-ASM are quite different, the following factors need to be considered:

+ASM message type.
+AIS-ASM only has four types of messages, and VDES-ASM has added regional geographic multicast, scheduled addressing and broadcast information, and recurring addressing and broadcast information;

+The AIS component of VDES should be capable of providing all modes of operation as described in Recommendation ITU-R M.1371;

+Link ID (number of time slots, FEC, SAT).
+According to ITU-R M.2092-1, VDES-ASM includes 7 types of Link IDs.

+ADOPTS Recommendation R0144 Harmonized Implementation of Application Specific Messages (ASM).

+INVITES Member States and marine aids to navigation authorities worldwide to implement the provisions of the Recommendation.

+RECOMMENDS that IALA members states and other appropriate authorities which as a matter of priority provide Marine Aids to Navigation services:

-National as well as Industrial Members and other authorities recognize the urgency of the need for harmonization of content, encoding, application and portrayal of ASM to facilitate communications, including data exchange, among ship to ship, ship to shore, shore to ship, shore to shore and other users, through digital communication links;
+National as well as Industrial Members and other Should authorities recognize the urgency of the need for harmonization of content, encoding, application and portrayal of ASM to facilitate communications, including data exchange, among ship to ship, ship to shore, shore to ship, shore to shore and other users, through digital communication links;

-Members as a matter of priority support the efforts of IALA to collect the definitions, applications and portrayal guidance on these, and submit their information to the online IALA collection, taking into account the rapid development in the use of Regional ASM for various purposes;
+Members as a matter of priority Should support the efforts of IALA to collect the definitions, applications and portrayal guidance on these, and submit their information to the online IALA collection, taking into account the rapid development in the use of Regional ASM for various purposes;